gnosis/dx-docs/source/community-resources.md

     - Via [Gitcoin](https://gitcoin.co/issue/ethberlin-hackathon/ETHBerlin-Bounties/7/1119)
         - Readme should include team details, idea description and use case
     - **Sunday, September 9th 2018, 12:30CEST**
-    - 5-7min Pitching the idea on Sunday afternoon
+    - 5-7min pitching the idea on Sunday afternoon
     - Can be on local host (Ganache-CLI) or Rinkeby
 - Details
     - **WIN 24ETH** (5'000€)